 Daydreaming is difficult to address.
 There’s no actionable thing people can do to stop it; it’s not as simple as turning your cellphone off.
 That’s partially why there’s so much rhetoric against cellphone use.

 Cellphones are an easy target because using them is completely preventable.
 Moreover, using a cellphone encompasses all three kinds of distracted driving.
 To use a cellphone while driving, you must take your hands off the wheel, your eyes off the road, and your mental focus to form a message.

 What About Voice Dictation?

 Many wonder whether voice dictation eliminates the risk of cognitive distraction.
 After all, if you can send a message without looking away from the road or taking your hands off the wheel, what’s the harm?

 Studies show that voice dictation is just as dangerous as physically texting.
 Although you’re not picking up the phone, you’re using more brainpower to mentally navigate the phone’s menus and form a message.
 Using punctuation might put voice dictators at a greater risk as it adds an extra strain on your mental focus.If you or someone you love suffered serious injuries in a distracted driving accident, you might have a case.
-If you’d like to schedule a free case consultation with an experienced Clarksville personal injury attorney from Pete Olson Law, please send us an email or call (931) 286-7773.
+If you’d like to schedule a free case consultation with an experienced Clarksville car accident attorney from Pete Olson Law, please send us an email or call (931) 286-7773.